arielherself/espresso/README.raw.md

 Protests erupted across <strong>Iran </strong>over the death of a young Kurdish woman, <strong>Mahsa Amini</strong>, who died in police custody last week after being arrested for wearing her hijab incorrectly.
 In Iran’s Kurdistan province security forces opened fire on demonstrators.
 At least four were killed, according to a rights group, while another 85 were injured and 200 arrested.
 During the protests some women have been burning their [headscarves](https://www.economist.com/the-economist-explains/2018/03/08/why-iranian-women-are-taking-off-their-veils).

-Violence broke out in the <strong>West Bank</strong> towns of Nablus and Jenin between security forces of the [Palestine Authority](https://www.economist.com/middle-east-and-africa/2022/08/23/the-ageing-ailing-palestinian-leader-does-not-do-much-governing) and supporters of the Islamist group Hamas.
+Violence broke out in the <strong>West Bank</strong> towns of Nablus and Jenin between security forces of the [Palestinian Authority](https://www.economist.com/middle-east-and-africa/2022/08/23/the-ageing-ailing-palestinian-leader-does-not-do-much-governing) and supporters of the Islamist group Hamas.
 On Monday troops of the Palestinian Authority, which is controlled by Hamas’s rival, Fatah, entered Nablus and arrested Musab Shtayyeh, a Hamas commander wanted by Israel, which insists the PA must do more to crack down on militants.

 Listen to an abridged version of the subscriber-only briefing.